 "This latest book by the former poet laureate of Louisiana explores the intersection of personal and historical memory with an unflinching eye, the utmost formal urgency, and an obsessive desire to plumb the starkest emotional truths-a work of revelations and raw elegance."

 —Daniel Tobin, Editor of The Book of Irish American Poetry: Eighteenth Century to the Present

 Mar.
-5, 1:45-3p, AWP/San Antonio:"The Serious Business of Funny Women Poets" panel with Julie, Melissa Balmain, Grace Bauer, Denise Duhamel, and Julie Marie Wade
+5, 1:45-3p, AWP/San Antonio:"The Serious Business of Funny Women Poets" with Julie Kane, Melissa Balmain, Grace Bauer, Denise Duhamel, & Julie Marie Wade

 Mar.
 5, 8:30-10:30p, Boozy's, 711 S Saint Mary's, San Antonio: Light Verse & Heavy Drinking